 - Place the supplies you will need on a clean, flat surface in a well-lit area.

-- Check the expiration date on the tray label to make sure that it has not expired.
+- Check the expiration date on the single-use carton to make sure that it has not expired.
 Do not use it if the medication has expired.

 - Wash your hands thoroughly with soap and water.

-- Open the tray by peeling off the label.
-Take out all the contents.
+- Open the single-use carton and take out all the contents.
 Make sure the blister pack containing the vial adapter is sealed.
-Check to make sure the rubber cap on the diluent syringe is firmly attached.
+Check to make sure the plastic cap on the pre-filled diluent syringe is firmly attached.

-- Turn the tray over, place the Betaseron vial in the well (vial holder) and place the pre-filled diluent syringe in the U-shaped trough (See Figure B).
+- Place the BETASERON vial in the well (vial holder) and place the pre-filled diluent syringe in the U-shaped trough (See Figure B).

 Step 2: Mixing BETASERON

 - Place the vial back into the well (vial holder).

 - Use an alcohol prep pad to clean the top of the vial.
 Move the alcohol prep pad in 1 direction.
 Leave the alcohol prep pad on top of the vial.